metalcorebear/sentimizer/README.md

 For identifying entities within the loaded body of text.<br><br>
 `analyzer.find_entities()`<br><br>
 optional parameters:<br><br>
 `entity_types_of_interest` - list of entity types for recognition.
-Default value is `['ORG', 'PERSON', 'FAC', 'GPE', 'LOC', 'EVENT']`  All possible lables include: `CARDINAL, DATE, EVENT, FAC, GPE, LANGUAGE, LAW, LOC, MONEY, NORP, ORDINAL, ORG, PERCENT, PERSON, PRODUCT, QUANTITY, TIME, WORK_OF_ART` For a description of each, visit https://spacy.io/models/en. <br>
+Default value is `['ORG', 'PERSON', 'FAC', 'GPE', 'LOC', 'EVENT']`  All possible lables include: `CARDINAL, DATE, EVENT, FAC, GPE, LANGUAGE, LAW, LOC, MONEY, NORP, ORDINAL, ORG, PERCENT, PERSON, PRODUCT, QUANTITY, TIME, WORK_OF_ART` For a description of each, visit https://spacy.io/models/en. <br><br>
 `analyzer.entities` - dictionary of entities and their taxs (dict).<br><br>
 `analyzer.sentences` - dictionary of entities and concatenated sentences containing each entity (dict).
 Keys are entities and values are the concatenated sentences mentioning that entity.